COVID-19: Information regarding Boost and the Awards Industry

 - Reduce the number of stories you write up to just one or two flagship stories.
 After all, writing up a story for the first time is the most time consuming and expensive exercise.

-- Reduce the number of events you attend (so focus on multiple categories of a few events rather than one category in lots of events).
+- Reduce the number of events you attend (so focus on multiple categories for a few award schemes, rather than one category in lots of awards).

 What does Boost do?